-BHP is one of the world's largest mining com-Mining and commodities trading company, the panies, with 30 operations in 13 countries.
-It is world's largest mining company by revenue.
-It among the top 25 fossil fuel producers worldwide. is one of the world's largest producers of zinc, It is the joint owner of the Cerrejon coal mine (see copper and other metals, and also a major global Anglo American PLC), and was responsible for the coal miner.
-The company was formed from the massive Samarco dam collapse in 2015, which merger of Glencore and XStrata in 2013: both spilt 45 million cubic metres of mining waste into have a terrible history of environmental fines, the Rio Doce and its tributaries.
-BHP's proposed fatalities, health problems, dumping toxic assets, copper mine in Tonto National Forest in the US contamination of water, air, land.
-Glencore is would destroy 3,000 hectares of public land, harm part-owner of Cerrejon, a huge open-pit coal mine endangered species, and threaten massive water in Colombia. loss and contamination.
+BHP is one of the world's largest mining companies, with 30 operations in 13 countries.
+It is among the top 25 fossil fuel producers worldwide.
+It is the joint owner of the Cerrejon coal mine (see Anglo American PLC), and was responsible for the massive Samarco dam collapse in 2015, which spilt 45 million cubic metres of mining waste into the Rio Doce and its tributaries.
+BHP's proposed copper mine in Tonto National Forest in the US would destroy 3,000 hectares of public land, harm endangered species, and threaten massive water loss and contamination.